Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations.rst

    Depending on your AI lifecycle, you may have different reasons to execute your tests:

-   - **Development time:** Compare model versions during development and identify the right correction strategies for developers.
+   - **Development time:** Compare agent versions during development and identify the right correction strategies for developers.
    - **Deployment time:** Perform non-regression testing in the CI/CD pipeline for DevOps.
-   - **Production time:** Provide high-level reporting for business executives to stay informed about key vulnerabilities in a running bot.
+   - **Production time:** Provide high-level reporting for business executives to stay informed about key vulnerabilities in a running agent.

 Create a new evaluation
 ------------------------